Florida’s Entrapment Defense

-The defense of entrapment also applies to a wide variety of criminal cases including child pornography cases, online or computer crimes, fraud, white collar crimes and soliciting for prostitution.
+The entrapment defense is particularly important in a sell or trafficking drug case.
+It also applies to a wide variety of criminal cases including online or computer crimes, fraud, white collar crimes, and soliciting for prostitution or unlicensed contracting.

 Under Florida Law, an individual is not guilty of the offense when: